FrancoisSimon/ExTrack-python3/README.md

 - tests/test_extrack.py
 - or tests/tutorial_extrack.ipynb
 These contain the most important functions.
 The .ipynb file is more didactic.
-One has to install jupyter to use it: `pip install jupyter`. the tutorial files including the files containing tracks must be downloaded from this repository
+One has to install jupyter to use it: `pip install jupyter`. the tutorial files including the files containing tracks must be downloaded from this repository in order to do the tutorial.

 **Document here how to open a Jupyter notebook**